It started by accident…

 When Melaney learned of a study that identified a solution to summer slide, the Books for Keeps flagship program was born.
 Adopting the methods used in the study, Stop Summer Slide! provides 12 books to every Athens child attending an elementary school where 90 percent or more of students qualify for free/reduced-price lunch.

-Since 2009, Books for Keeps has given more than 240,000 books to children from low-income families in grades Pre-K through 12.
+Since 2009, Books for Keeps has given more than half a million books to children from low-income families in grades Pre-K through 12.

 In 2013, two more Athens schools reached the 90-percent mark.
 And in 2014, Books for Keeps followed through on its commitment, reaching these additional Athens schools, as well as the two schools outside Athens, for the first time.
 This nearly doubled the reach of the Books for Keeps program to 3,700 students.